takyisky/takyisky/README.md

 **Model the messy reality.** DNS, DNF, DSQ, NM, NH, OTL, Q and q flags, record markers, combined-event scoring.
 Athletics is full of edge cases that only exist because someone got injured at 400m.
 The schema handles them as first-class states, not nulls.

 **Elapsed time is the source of truth.** Wall clock is a lie in timing systems.
 Everything anchors to the start trigger.

+**One platform, two rulebooks.** Athletics follows World Athletics conventions, cycling follows UCI.
+Sport-namespaced routes mean neither has to bend to fit the other.

+**The rules are not optional.** Medal tables count finals only.
+Grouping is by country for international meets and by affiliation for domestic ones.
+Combined Masters categories take the lowest band.
+Getting these wrong is how a results system loses a federation's trust.

 **Design tokens before pixels.** Gold `#D4AF37`, black `#0A0A0B`, teal `#14B8A6`.
 Barlow Condensed for display, Inter for body, JetBrains Mono for code.
 One system, every surface.